Pranav301006/doctor-search-website/README.md

 ## 🗂️ Pages
 - **Home Page** – Includes the search bar, doctor listings, and responsive doctor cards.
-*(About page removed for simplicity and focus on core functionality.)*

 ## ⚙️ How to Run Locally
 1. Download or clone the repository.